minghuilab/BindPPI/README.md

 The output file, example_1akj.AvgEns, will be generated as a result of running the model.

 ### Memory Requirements
-Based on our testing, running the MLP_{5120} and AvgEns models requires a minimum of 17 GB of memory.
+Based on our testing, the examples we provide for running the MLP_{5120} and AvgEns models require at least 17 GB of memory.
 Please ensure that your machine has more than 17 GB of RAM to successfully run these models.